 When To Plant Spinach Seeds

-If you plant them too late, the seeds may not germinate because it’s too warm.
-And even if they do end up germinating, the heat will trigger the plants to bolt right away.
+If you plant them too late, they may not germinate if it’s too warm, or the heat could trigger the seedlings to bolt right away.

-If you live in a warmer climate with mild winters, sow the seeds once the weather cools down in the fall, and enjoy it through the winter.
+If you live in a warmer climate with mild winters, plant them once the weather cools down in the fall, and enjoy it through the winter.

-When planted in the right soil, spinach seeds germinate very quickly.
-It only takes about 5-10 days for the seedlings to start emerging.
+On average, it only takes about 5-10 days for spinach seeds to germinate and for the seedlings to start emerging.

 What Do Spinach Seedlings Look Like?

-When they first pop out of the soil, baby spinach seedlings will have two long, narrow leaves.
+When they first pop out of the ground, baby spinach seedlings will have two long and narrow leaves.
 These are called the “seed leaves”.
-All of the ones that form after that are called “true leaves”.
+All of the ones that grow after that are called “true leaves”.

-The true leaves look like tiny spinach leaves, and it only takes a couple of days for those to start forming after the seed leaves unfurl.
+The true leaves look like the mature ones, only they are much smaller.
+It takes a couple of days for those to start forming after the seed leaves unfurl.

 Related Post: Freezing Spinach With Or Without Blanching